Lesa's course directory

 Other Course Readings (all available in ICON under "Files"):

-Note—I know this is A LOT of readings, but we are covering a lot of material!
-I have included these sources to give you more background, explanation, and/or exposure to current research.
+Note—This is a reduced the number of readings, and they are ordered by priority on the course website.
+They are included to give you more explanation and exposure to current research.
 I encourage you to read as many of these sources as possible, but your priority should be to participate in class and complete course work first!

 Asparouhov, T., & Muthén, B. (2023).
 Residual structural equation models.
 Structural Equation Modeling, 30(1), 1–31. https://doi.org/10.1080/10705511.2022.2074422